Mark-Finley/Mango-Leaf-Disease-Classifier/README.md

 Contributions are welcome!
 If you'd like to contribute to this project or report issues, please visit the [GitHub repository](https://github.com/Mark-Finley/Mango-Leaf-Disease-Classifier.git) for more information.

+To contribute:
+  - create a branch "branch/featureName"
+  - commit to the branch and create pull request.

 Feel free to contribute, report issues, or provide feedback.
 Happy coding!